-If you’re curious about the world, enjoy interviewing, and aren’t afraid to dig for information, consider the Multimedia Journalism major.
-Taylor’s Multimedia Journalism major will prepare you to craft messages with consumer insight, Christian ethics, and passion.
-Our program teaches you to tell stories in as many ways as possible—not just through printed words, but also through design, photos, audio, and video.
+If you’re curious about the world, enjoy interviewing, and aren’t afraid to dig for information, consider Taylor’s Multimedia Journalism major.
+The Multimedia Journalism major will prepare you to craft messages with consumer insight, Christian ethics, and passion.
+You’ll learn to tell stories in as many ways as possible—not just through printed words, but also through design, photos, audio, and video.

-Multimedia Journalism students take a variety of writing classes, such as news and investigative reporting, feature and magazine articles, web writing, scriptwriting, creative nonfiction, business and technical writing, and public relations campaign production.
-Our majors also practice multimedia storytelling, begin crafting informed social media campaigns, and learn print and web design using Adobe Creative Suite.
+Multimedia Journalism students take communications and writing classes, such as news and investigative reporting, feature and magazine writing, web writing, scriptwriting, creative nonfiction writing, business and technical writing, and public relations campaign production.
+You’ll practice multimedia storytelling, craft informed social media campaigns, and learn print and web design using Adobe Creative Suite.

-As Multimedia Journalism major, you will have the opportunity to write, design, and edit for our award-winning student newspaper and school yearbook.
+You’ll have the opportunity to write, design, and edit for The Echo, our award-winning student newspaper, and Ilium, the school yearbook.
+Multimedia Journalism majors can earn up to six academic credits by working on The Echo or Ilium.
 These roles provide students experience planning editions, meeting tight deadlines, and doing real-time reporting.
-Multimedia Journalism majors can earn up to six academic credits by working on The Echo or Ilium.
-Students can also work closely with the University Marketing team to produce content for magazine, web, and email communication.
+Students can also work closely with the Lead Generation team to produce content for magazine, web, and email communication.